epfl-ada/ada-2022-project-armada/README.md

 ## Proposed timeline :clock10:
 * 03/11/2022 Advanced definiton of our projects and reasearch questions
-* 04/11/2022 Breakdown of the work and first analysis of the dataset
+* 04/11/2022 Breakdown of the work and first analysis
-* 11/11/2022 Cleaning and elaboration of the working dataset
+* 11/11/2022 Merging of the different work to establish working dataset
-* 15/11/2022 Brainstorming on detailed key aspects of our project
+* 15/11/2022 Brainstorming on better description of our project
 * 16/11/2022 Integration of the different analysis & final redaction of the readme
 * 18/11/2022 **Milestone P2**
+* 25/11/2022 Brainstorm for the datastory
 * 02/12/2022 **Homework 2 deadline**
+* 09/12/2022 Perform final analysis and start datastory draft
+* 16/12/2022 Complete the merging of the different parts and first final version of the datastory
+* 20/12/2022 Last proofreading of the datastory and analysis workbook
 * 23/12/2022 **Milestone P3**

----

-* 15.11.21 Integration of datasets for all years into current analysis.
-* 19.11.21 Re-do clustering based on topics of interests.
-* 22.11.21 Pause project work.
-* 26.11.21 **Homework 2 deadline**
-* 28.11.21 Perform final analyses.
-* 08.12.21 Begin developing a rough draft of the datastory.
-* 11.12.21 Complete all code implementations and visualisations relevant to analysis.
-* 14.12.21 Complete datastory.
-* 17.12.21 **Milestone 3 deadline**

 ## Team Organization :raised_hands:
 <!---